 Think of it like buying a fruit basket instead of picking out individual apples, bananas, and oranges.
 You get a little bit of everything, which reduces your risk and increases your potential for long-term gains.

-Index Funds vs. Mutual Funds vs. Stock Picking
+2. Index Funds vs Mutual Funds vs Stock Picking (Simple Breakdown)

 - Index Funds are passively managed and follow the market.
 This keeps fees low and performance consistent.